terenceylchow124/Reddit-ClassImbalances/README.md

 # Run sampling method
 Please go to the corresponding directory and run the main python file.
 Feel free to modifiy few hyper-parameters related to learning alogirthm and cross-validation, i.e. EVAL_STEPS, TEST_FOLD, VAL_FOLD, INPUT_EPOCH.
-- For EDA, the python file, eda.py is borrowed from [this official repository](https://github.com/jasonwei20/eda_nlp) but with little modifaction, e.g. we skep EDA when number of words of sentence is shorter than 30.
+- For EDA, the python file, eda.py is borrowed from [this official repository](https://github.com/jasonwei20/eda_nlp) but with little modifaction, e.g. we skip EDA when number of words of sentence is shorter than 30.
 - For NearMiss, we use KNN classifier by default, but please feel free to modify as 'Perceptron'.

 # Hyper-parameter Result